 Nutmeg investing instruments

 Now that we’ve discussed Nutmeg investment portfolios let’s move to discuss the investment instruments Nutmeg offer.
 These are Nutmeg ISA, Nutmeg Lifetime ISA, Nutmeg General Investing Account, and Nutmeg pension.

 Let’s start with Nutmeg ISA.

-Nutmeg financial offer stocks and shares ISA that carries all advantages of stocks and shares ISAs.
+Nutmeg offers stocks and shares ISA that carries all advantages of stocks and shares ISAs.
 Recently, Nutmeg started offering the possibility to keep 100% cash in your stocks and shares ISA.
-Please note, this doesn’t make it a cash ISA; the cash you store in it is supposed to drip-feed your investments.
+Please note, this doesn’t make it a cash ISA; the cash you store in it is supposed to drip-feed your Nutmeg investments.

 Here are the main characteristics of the stocks and shares ISA Nutmeg offer:

 - You can open a stocks and shares ISA with Nutmeg with £500.

 - You can start with cash and drip feed it into equities and bonds.